 WordPress has a built-in cron system that takes care of various scheduled background tasks.
 It, for instance, checks periodically if there are updates available.
 Another feature is that it also publishes posts that have been set with a future date at the time specified.
 Site visitors trigger WordPress’ cron, and as such, every single visit wastes resources.
 This affects the performance of your WordPress site, but it also is a limiting factor in scaling your site.
 Using up resources that you don’t have to waste simply doesn’t scale when traffic increases.

 This is why we’re recommending you switch off WordPress cron and switch to the server cron.
 Doing this manually can be a bit daunting, so we’ve added a way to switch to the server cron automatically in the plugin.

 Not only are we saving resources by switching to the server cron, but the cron jobs will also be executed more reliably.
 Further resources are saved as we’re adding flock to the automatically set up corn, so we don’t run multiple crons at the same time.

 Clear site cache upon logging in

 When you’re logged into WordPress, your browser should serve you cached content and assets.
 We’ve included a new header tag that clears your browser’s cache when you log in.
-This ensures that you’re never looking at cached content when logged into WordPress.
+This ensures that you never look at cached content when logged into WordPress.
 This feature is currently only supported by Chrome, Firefox and Edge, and others.